abhigya-maskay/duetmacs-docs/01-Process-and-Workflow/Feature Development Workflow.md

 ## Phase 2: Technical High-Level Planning
 - **Codebase Analysis**: Analyze existing codebase patterns
 - **Technical Decision Documentation**: Document key technical choices and their rationale
-- **Non-functional Requirements**: Define performance, security, and maintainability requirements for the feature
+- **Non-functional Requirements**: Define security and maintainability requirements for the feature
 - **Dependency Assessment**: Identify existing libraries, services, and APIs that will be used or affected
 - **Risk & Impact Assessment**: Identify potential technical risks and impacts on existing functionality